soham-patil-tech/resume-skill-gap-analyzer/README.md

 Identifies important skills that are absent from the resume.

 •	⚠️ Weak Corporate Word Detection
-Flags commonly used weak words (e.g., worked on, helped, responsible for).
+Flags non-impactful phrases like:
+	•	worked on
+	•	helped
+	•	responsible for

+Encourages stronger, action-oriented resume wording.

 •	📊 Resume Readiness Score
 Generates a score indicating how well the resume matches the selected role.